 - 1. Recipients will be required to submit the following financial and performance (technical) reports.
 These are to be submitted electronically through the Grants online system.
 Hard copy submissions will be accepted only if the recipient does not have Internet access.
-A final Financial Status Reports (SF-425) is required to be submitted to the Grants Officer no later than 90 days after the award expiration. - a.
-The SF425 must report \$0.00 on every line item and the comment section should read: "This is an RSA grant award which has no federal dollars associated with it.
-The final accounting information will be submitted with the final report." - 2.
+A final Financial Status Reports (SF-425) is required to be submitted to the Grants Officer no later than 90 days after the award expiration. - 2.
 Performance or progress reports are required to be submitted to the NOAA Program Officer semi-annually.
 These reports will be due no later than 30 days following the end of each 6-month period from the start date of an award.
 The final report is due no later than 90 days after the award expiration.
 The format of the final report may vary, but the report must contain: - a.
 A brief summary of the completion report (200-word or less abstract); - b.
 A description of the issue/problem that was addressed; - c.
 A detailed description of methods of data collection and analyses; - d.
 A discussion of results and any relevant conclusions presented in a format that is understandable to a non-technical audience.
 This should include benefits and/or contributions to management decision-making; - e.
-A list of entities, firms, or organizations that actually performed the work, and a description of how the work was accomplished;
+A list of entities, firms, or organizations that actually performed the work, and a description of how the work was accomplished; - f.
+A detailed accounting of all fish caught during research activities (including catch by vessels operating under a Letter of Acknowledgment), including weight by species, and disposition of catch; - g.
+A detailed accounting for compensation fishing activities with each progress report and the final report.
+Compensation fishing reports should be provided in an electronic spreadsheet, and should include the following information: Vessel name, vessel permit number, date landed, RSA scallop pounds landed, scallop RSA value, incidental catch pounds landed by species, incidental catch value, funds provided to grant recipient.
+In addition, for the final report, the grant recipient must provide a final accounting of all funds derived from compensation fishing, and address the following questions: 1.
+If more funds were generated than the total amount of funds identified in the proposed budget, provide a detailed description for how those funds were used, or will be used, or 2.
+If fewer funds were generated than the total amount of funds identified in the proposed budget, describe why the shortfall occurred, and if it affected project proposed goals and objectives; and

-- f.
-A detailed accounting of the following items is required: All fish caught during compensation fishing and research (including catch by vessels operating under a Letter of Acknowledgment), fish landed, fish sold, and, if applicable, the disbursement of any additional funds generated through the sale of set-aside landings above the costs of the research activities; and - g.
+- h.
+Principal investigators should, when possible, make any report or publication that details research findings accessible to the general public.
+Where appropriate, data generated from the research must be formatted in a manner consistent with NMFS and ACCSP databases.
+A copy of this format is available from NMFS. - i.
+Principal Investigators should anticipate being requested to provide an oral presentation to the Council's Scallop Committee, Advisory Panel, or Plan Development Team on the results of their research. - j.
 Data from research projects must be submitted in electronic format with appropriate documentation to NMFS, as requested. - 3.
-Vessels operating under an Exempted Fishing Permit or conducting compensation fishing must report each trip to NMFS in accordance with the vessel monitoring system or Interactive Voice Response system instructions provided by NMFS.
+Vessels operating under an EFP or conducting compensation fishing must report each trip to NMFS in accordance with the vessel monitoring system instructions provided by NMFS.
 Non-compliance with this reporting requirement could be cause for revoking compensation fishing privileges, and not awarding future NOAA projects.